npm/rfcs/accepted/0026-package-version-link-keyword.md

 ## Detailed Explanation

-This RFC proposes the addition of the special `link#[semver](comment)` syntax for specifying package versioning.
+This RFC proposes the addition of the special `link#[semver](comment)` syntax for specifying package versioning, where `(comment)` is optional.
 On running `npm install` and encountering such a version string, npm would do the following:

 1. Check to see if the given package exists in the global npm directory.
-If not, throw error with comment if given, or generic "Expected package [package] to be linked, but not found.
-You must npm link package [package-name] at version [version] to continue."
+If not, throw error with text, "Expected package [package] to be linked, but not found.
+You must npm link package [package-name] at version [version] to continue.
+Comment: (comment, if given)"
 2. If package does exist, check its `package.json` file to verify that the version that is linked fulfills the given version spec.
 If not, throw error with comment if given, or generic "The version of linked package [package-name] does not fulfill the required version [version].
-Please fix."
+Please fix.
+Comment: (comment, if given)"
 3. If everything is good, output warning containing the specific version of the linked package along with the comment, if given, and move on.

 Imagine we've just cloned a repo we're excited to contribute to.
 That repo has the following `package.json` file: